dfrnt-labs/terminusdb-docs-static/src/app/docs/order-by-in-graphql/page.md

   metadata:
     title: Order By in GraphQL
     description: >-
-      How to use the order by argument in GraphQL queries with TerminusCMS and TerminusDB
+      How to use the order by argument in GraphQL queries with TerminusDB
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/graphql-order-by.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have full access to the data needed for this tutorial.

 ## Ordering results of a GraphQL query